-“Resource Area Values” include public or private water supply, groundwater supply, flood control, erosion and sedimentation control, storm damage prevention including coastal storm flowage, water quality, prevention and control of pollution, fisheries, shellfisheries, wildlife habitat, rare species habitat including rare plant and animal species, agriculture, aquaculture, and recreation values deemed important to the community.
+Resource Area Values: include public or private water supply, groundwater supply, flood control, erosion and sedimentation control, storm damage prevention including coastal storm flowage, water quality, prevention and control of pollution, fisheries, shellfisheries, wildlife habitat, rare species habitat including rare plant and animal species, agriculture, aquaculture, and recreation values deemed important to the community.

-“Riverfront Area”, for the purpose of this Bylaw, shall mean the definition provided within 310 CMR 10.00 and as amended.

-“Stream” means a body of running water, including brooks and creeks, which moves in a definite channel in the ground due to a hydraulic gradient.
-The definition of stream shall apply to both intermittent and perennial bodies of running water.

-“Structure” shall mean a combination of materials assembled at a fixed location to give support or shelter such as a building, house, barn, garage, or shed.
-The word “Structure” shall be construed, where 7 of 21 the context requires, as though followed by the words “or part or parts thereof”.
-However, in reference to the No Build Zone, “Structure” shall not include fences, retaining walls, decks, patios, gazebos, lawn furniture, children’s toys such as sandboxes and swing-sets, rip-rapped areas, driveways, parking areas, sheds (not to exceed 120 square feet in floor area), or the like.
+Structure: shall mean a combination of materials assembled at a fixed location to give support or shelter such as a building, house, barn, garage, or shed.
+The word “Structure” shall be construed, where the context requires, as though followed by the words “or part or parts thereof”.
+However, in reference to the No Build Zone, “Structure” shall not include fences, retaining walls, decks, patios, lawn furniture, children’s toys such as sandboxes and swing-sets, rip-rapped areas, driveways, parking areas, or the like.
+Additionally, sheds and gazebos shall not be included in the definition of “Structure” in reference to the No Build Zone provided that they have a floor area of 120 square feet or less.
+This definition is not meant to be extended to how the term “Structure” is used for agricultural exemptions in Section 18.04.040 of the Bylaw.

-“Swamps” are areas where ground water is at or near the surface of the ground for a significant part of the growing season or where runoff water from surface drainage frequently collects above the soil surface, and where a significant part of the vegetational community is made up of, but not limited to nor necessarily include all of the following plants or groups of plants: alders (Alnus), ashes (Fraxinus), azaleas (Rhododendron canadense and R. viscosum), black alder (Ilex verticillata), black spruce (Picea mariana), buttonbush (Cephalanthus occidentalis), American or white elm (Ulmus Americana), white Hellebore (Veratrum viride), hemlock (Tsuga Canadensis), highbush blueberry (Vaccinium corymbosum), larch (Larix laricina), cowslip (Caltha palustris), poison sumac (Toxicodendron vernix), red maple (acer rubrum), skunk cabbage (Symplocarpus foetidus), sphagnum mosses (Sphagnum), spice bush (Lindera benzoin), black gum tupelo (Nyssa sylvatica), sweet pepperbush (Clethra alnifolia), white cedar (Chamaecyparis thyoides), willow (Salicaeae), common reed (Phragmites communis), and jewelweed (Impatiens capensis).

-“Vernal Pools” means a confined depression which provides habitat for vernal pool species, whether or not certified by the Massachusetts Natural Heritage program.
+Vernal Pools: means a confined depression which provides habitat for vernal pool species, whether or not certified by the Massachusetts Natural Heritage program.
 Vernal pool species are those vertebrate and invertebrate species listed in the January 1991 edition of Massachusetts Audubon Society's “A Citizen's Step-by-Step guide to Protecting Vernal Pool's”.
-In addition to the scientific definitions found in the Regulations, any confined basin or depression not occurring in existing lawns or driveways that, at least in most years, holds water for a minimum of two continuous months during the spring and/or summer, contain at least 200 cubic feet of water at some time during most years, is free of adult predatory fish populations, and provides essential breeding and rearing habitat functions for amphibian, reptile or other vernal pool community species, regardless of whether the site has been certified by the Massachusetts Division of Fisheries and Wildlife, and regardless of whether the site is contained within another resource area shall be defined as a vernal pool.
+In addition to the scientific definitions found in the Act’s regulations, any confined basin or depression not occurring in existing lawns or driveways that, at least in most years, holds water for a minimum of two continuous months during the spring and/or summer, contain at least 200 cubic feet of water at some time during most years, is free of adult predatory fish populations, and provides essential breeding and rearing habitat functions for amphibian, reptile or other vernal pool community species, regardless of whether the site has been certified by the Massachusetts Division of Fisheries and Wildlife, and regardless of whether the site is contained within another resource area shall be defined as a vernal pool.
 The adjacent upland buffer zone resource area for vernal pools shall extend 200 feet outward from the mean annual high-water line defining the depression.